-Kylie Jenner Reality Show Criticism , Doctors Share Likely Procedures Kylie Has Received
+Kylie Jenner Reality Show Criticism, Doctors Share Likely Procedures Kylie Has Received

 — TOI – TV Times (@toitv) July 23, 2017

 As aforementioned it is certainly ironic that the Kardashians and Jenners are known best as “reality stars” given the fact that the majority of the family have taken steps to alter their appearance and physique.
-Kylie Jenner is perhaps the most well-know for this, and many doctors have attempted to determine what procedures the star has undergone.
+Kylie Jenner is perhaps the most well-known for this, and many doctors have attempted to determine what procedures the star has undergone.

 .@KylieJenner to launch Snapchat series ‘Ask Kylie’ https://t.co/TAYn4M8Dki pic.twitter.com/rcaTYipSzw